mel-michael/robot-ui/README.md

 2. **Verify the backend is running:**

-   The backend should be accessible at `http://localhost:4000` (or your configured port).
+   The backend should be accessible at `http://localhost:4000`

    Test with: